Thinking about garage door replacement? I’ve got ten tips to help you make the right choice for your home!

 |The rectangular shape of these garage doors’ window openings and the division of the windows with rectangular grilles mimic the design of the large windows to the left and the right of the garage doors.|

-6. Use an online tool such as Clopay’s Door Imagination System that allows you to upload a photo of your home and change the design of the garage door to see how various designs transform your home’s appearance.
+Most garage door companies have visualization tools that allow you to upload a photo of your home and change the design of the garage door to see how various designs transform your home’s appearance.
 For example, I uploaded this picture of my home with the old garage door to Clopay’s Door Imagination System: